Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/how-to/_index.md

 ---
 nav_title:
-title: How to configure pools
+title: How to configure realms

 minimum_version: 3.8.x
 ---